Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Noise-tolerance of QPSQ

 \section{Noise-tolerance of QPSQ}

 Statistical query algorithms, in classical learning theory, are known to be robust to classification noise~\cite{kearns1998efficient}.
 A similar result was shown for quantum statistical queries in~\cite{gollakota2022hardness} for classification noise, depolarizing noise and any bounded noise.
 We now demonstrate the noise-robustness of learners with access to the \textsf{QPStat} oracle.
 Informally, we show that a QPSQ learning algorithm for a class of quantum channels in a noiseless setting can successfully learn the same class even when given noisy data; more specifically, with \textsf{QPStat} access to the noisy version of the channel (within a noise threshold that is not too high).
 In particular, the number of queries needed and the algorithm itself remain unchanged, while the tolerance of the queries needs to be lowered.
-The statement is formalised as follows: \begin{theorem}[Noise tolerance of QPSQ learner] Suppose there exists a learning algorithm that learns a class of channels $ \mathcal{C} = \{\mathcal{E}_i\}_i$ using $q$ queries to the oracle $\mathsf{QPStat}_{\mathcal{E}}$ for an unknown channel $\mathcal{E} \in \mathcal{C}$, with tolerance at least $\tau$, for observables $\{O_j\}_{j \in [q]},$ with $\norm{O_j}_\infty \leq 1$, $\forall j \in [q]$.
-Let $\Lambda$ be any unknown noise channel with the guarantee that for some $\eta, 0 < \eta < \tau$, we have
+We formalize this result in the following theorem. \begin{theorem}[Noise tolerance of QPSQ learner] Suppose there exists a learning algorithm that learns a class of channels $ \mathcal{C} = \{\mathcal{E}_i\}_i$ using $q$ queries to the oracle $\mathsf{QPStat}_{\mathcal{E}}$ for an unknown channel $\mathcal{E} \in \mathcal{C}$, with tolerance at least $\tau$, for observables $\{O_j\}_{j \in [q]},$ with $\norm{O_j}_\infty \leq 1$, $\forall j \in [q]$.
+Let $\Lambda$ be any unknown noise channel with the guarantee that for some $\eta, 0 < \eta < \tau$, and for all $\mathcal{E}_i \in \mathcal{C}$, we have

 Then, there exists an algorithm for learning $\mathcal{C}$ given access to $\mathsf{QPStat}_{\Lambda(\mathcal{E}_i)}$, using $q$ queries of tolerance at least $\tau-\eta$. \end{theorem} \begin{proof} Let the algorithm in the noisy scenario make the exact same queries as in the noiseless case while changing the tolerance from $\tau$ to $\tau-\eta$.
 Then, on input $O,\rho$, the oracle responds with $\alpha$ such that